Direct Telemetry Access: Introduction

-\item We implement DTA using commodity RDMA NICs and programmable switches, and will open source code upon publication to foster reproducibility. \end{itemize} \vbox{ Our evaluation~(\S\ref{sec:eval}) shows that we process and aggregate over $90$M INT path traces per second, without any CPU involvement, which is up to $55$x more reports than Confluo~\cite{khandelwal2019confluo}, the state-of-the-art CPU-based collector for high-speed networks.
-Further, when the received data can be recorded sequentially, as in the case of event-telemetry reports, we can ingest up to a billion \mbox{reports per second, $194$x more than state-of-the-art.} }
+We implemented DTA using commodity RDMA NICs and programmable switches (\S\ref{sec:impl}) and our evaluation~(\S\ref{sec:eval}) shows that we process and aggregate over $400$M INT reports per second, without any CPU involvement, which is $16$x faster than the state-of-the-art CPU-based collector for high-speed networks~\cite{khandelwal2019confluo}.
+Further, when the received data can be recorded sequentially, as in the case of temporally ordered event reports, we can ingest up to a billion reports per second, $41$x more than state-of-the-art.

+\boldskipper \textbf{Our main contributions are:} \begin{itemize}[itemsep=5pt] \item We show that collectors can easily become either CPU- or memory bounded and this greatly limits their ability to process reports and store them in queryable data structures. \item We propose \emph{Direct Telemetry Access}, a novel telemetry collection system generic enough to support major telemetry reporting solutions proposed by the research community (e.g., Marple) or industry (e.g., INT). \item We implement DTA using commodity RDMA NICs and programmable switches. \item We release DTA as open source to foster reproducibility~\cite{DTARepository}. \end{itemize}